dotnet/linker/docs/design/trimmed-assemblies.md

 </PropertyGroup>
 ```

-This shows how Blazor (or a developer) could hook into the build to opt assemblies into different levels of trimming based on the filename:
+This shows how Blazor (or a developer) can hook into the build to opt assemblies into different levels of trimming based on the filename:

 ```xml
 <Target Name="PrepareForBlazorILLink"